Myron T. Herrick: Career

 Admitted to practice law in Cleveland in 1878, Herrick joined the bank Society for Savings as secretary and treasurer in 1886, and became the bank's president in 1894.

 From 1885 to 1888, Herrick was a member of the Cleveland City Council.
 In 1886, in Cleveland, he helped to finance the founding of The National Carbon Company, along with W. H. Lawrence, James Parmelee, and James Webb Cook Hayes, son of U.S. President Rutherford B. Hayes.
 This company, a predecessor of Union Carbide, Energizer, and Eveready, would come to figure prominently in the history of the consumer battery and the flashlight.

 Herrick was a Presidential elector in 1892 for Harrison/Reid.

 While governor-elect in 1902, Herrick gave $20,000 to the village of Wellington, Ohio, to build the library now known as the Herrick Memorial Library.
 Herrick later bequeathed $70,000 for an addition.

 Herrick served as the governor of Ohio from 1904 to 1906; (future United States President) Warren G. Harding served as his lieutenant governor.
 He had been a protégé of political boss Mark Hanna, but in 1906 was defeated by the efforts of Wayne Wheeler and the Anti-Saloon League after he refused to support their plan for the prohibition of alcohol in Ohio.

 Herrick contributed to French-American amity before and during World War I. He was United States Ambassador to France from 1912 to 1914 and again from 1921 to 1929.
-He is the only American ambassador to France with a street named after him in Paris, in the 8th arrondissement.
+He is the only American ambassador to France with a street—an avenue—named after him in Paris, in the 8th arrondissement.
 As ambassador, Herrick hosted Charles Lindbergh in Paris after his successful New York-to-Paris Atlantic crossing in 1927.